dalgado-aws/astrovim-config/README.md

 ...
 Copilot will automatically make suggestions when cursor is resting

 17. Installing ChatGPT

-    Get a ChatGPT API key from OpenAI by visiting https://beta.openai.com/signup/ Set the environment variable in PowerShell
+    Get a ChatGPT API key from OpenAI by visiting https://beta.openai.com/signup/

+    Set the environment variable in PowerShell

     $env:OPENAI_API_KEY="sk-proj-P2lnbwyGhZ4YHw9Vh6jsjsaxE5St5VV2KbEGSM4c79G..........."

     :ChatGPT

-    Various options are avialble
+    Various options are available to interact with ChatGPT

 18. Getting started with simple java program
-    Exebutin the program
+    Execute the program

 19. Getting Started with Springboot